Elizabeth Asturi, RN, chief nursing officer, Texas Health Presbyterian Hospital of Dallas

 Carolynn Jones, J.D. is the Senior Vice President, Corporate Compliance at Harris Health System in Houston, Texas.
 Jones holds a Bachelor’s Degree in Biology from The University of Texas at Austin and a Juris Doctorate from South Texas College of Law Houston.
 She has been licensed to practice law in State of Texas since 2006 and became Board Certified in Health Law by the Texas Board of Legal Specialization in 2015.
 Jones also holds the distinction of being Certified in Health Care Compliance by the Health Care Compliance Association.
 In her current role, she is responsible for the development, implementation, and daily operation of Harris Health System’s Compliance Program.

-Jessica Knudsen, president and CEO, Clarity Child Guidance Center, San Antonio
+Jessica Knudsen, LCSW, president and CEO, Clarity Child Guidance Center, San Antonio

 Jessica Knudsen, LCSW, took over as President and CEO of Clarity Child Guidance Center in February 2019.
 She was selected by Clarity CGC’s board of directors after a nationwide search.
 Clarity Child Guidance Center exists to transform the lives of children and families.
 They are the only not-for-profit mental health treatment center specializing in children ages 3-17 in San Antonio and South Texas.
 The inpatient and outpatient programs incorporate a range of services including crisis stabilization, psychiatric evaluations, and ongoing therapy.